 Ancient Aliens TV - Michelle Thaller - Extreme Universe TV - In Search of … TV - The New York Times online - Gaia online -

-Throughout the ancient world one symbol was more pervasive than any other.
-Ancient Aliens s11e6: Decoding the Cosmic Eggs, Childress, History 2016
+An ancient painting on a cave wall in Africa.
+Ceremonial clay objects discovered in Sweden.
+A mysterious sculpture found in China.
+Throughout the ancient world one symbol was more pervasive than any other: the symbol of the egg.
+Ancient Aliens s11e6: Decoding the Cosmic Egg, History 2016

 An Irish legend, strange statues in Japan, and a mysterious African tribe, all connected by a single cell.
 Could a simple syllable reveal the identity of extraterrestrial visitors from thousands of years ago?
 And might they provide new clues to the origins of mankind?
-Ancient Aliens s12e4: The Star Gods of Sirius, History 2017
+Ancient Aliens s14e4: The Star Gods of Sirius, History 2019

 But what struck Griaule [anthropologist] and shocked the world weren’t the Dogon legends themselves but where they said their amphibious gods came from: a star that no-one on Earth knew existed until 1862. ibid.